A

 Hard of Hearing

-Hard of hearing is a term used to describe hearing-impaired individuals with mild to severe/profound hearing impairment who are not deaf.
-What is hard of
+What is Hard of Hearing?
+Hard of hearing is a term used to describe hearing-impaired individuals with mild to severe/profound hearing impairment who are not

 Read More »